 It was later confirmed that the royal couple had tested negative for the virus.

-In an historic move, the annual Bal de la Rose charity event, which has run for a whopping 66 years, has been postponed for 2020 in light of the pandemic.
+The family have also seen the cancellation of a number of key engagements, including the annual Bal de la Rose charity event, which has run for a whopping 66 years.

 The event was originally scheduled to take place on March 21, but will be moved to a later date this year, pending confirmation.

 This marks only the second time is has been postponed, with a single similar occurrence in 1991, during the Gulf War.